nstewart/live-agent-ontology-demo/README.md

 - Run database migrations
 - Seed demo data (5 stores, 15 products, 15 customers, 20 orders)
 - Initialize Materialize (sources, views, indexes)
-- Sync orders to OpenSearch
+- Sync orders and inventory to OpenSearch

 **Note:** `zero-server` and `search-sync` start immediately and automatically connect to Materialize when it's ready.
 You may see retry messages in the logs - this is normal during initialization.
 Services will be fully operational within 30 seconds.